eannefawcett/eannefawcett.github.io/_posts/2020-10-16-Machine Learning Demystified.md

 From this function, you can see that there are some similarities between the Gini index and entropy.
-The both discuss integrity of the calculated values, as does information gain for the class.
+They both discuss integrity of the calculated values, as does information gain for the class.

 Both loss and gain can work together to assist in the "learning" that happens when training a machine learning model.
 Selecting which type of both to use can have a large impact on the model created in the end.
 Each type of loss and gain can lend itself to either supervised or unsupervised learning, largely depending on the data structure itself or what the goals of the developed algorithm are.

 ## Supervised Learning

 In supervised learning the target variable is known before starting the machine learning process, otherwise known as having labeled data.
-This target variable and the calculated variable can be directly compared and use any of the distance types in loss for comparison.
-And any of the types of gain can be used to optimize performance.
+This means that the target variable and the calculated variable can be directly compared and use any of the distance types in loss for comparison.
+Also any type of gain can be used to optimize performance.

 ## Unsupervised Learning

-In unsupervised learning, one of two things happens before any calculations are do to improve an algorithm.
+In unsupervised learning, one of two things needs to happen before any calculations are done to improve an algorithm.
 The data is either split into different clusters using a process called k-means or is reduced in dimensionality by eliminating features that don't contribute information to the dataset.
 Each point of data is now associated with a cluster or dimension reduction, and this serves as the "label", or the target variable.
 Once this is done, then the process for unsupervised learning proceeds similarly to the process for supervised learning in that any of the loss or gain types can be used to increase the accuracy of the model.

-So, machine learning uses loss and gain to improve accuracy by either increasing or decreasing the selected value each time the algorithm is run.
+So, machine learning uses loss and gain functions as mathematical tools to improve accuracy by either increasing or decreasing the selected value each time the algorithm is run.